james-310110/LearnWithGPT-deprecated/README.md

 5. run `python3 build_index.py <file_name>.pdf` to build index from pdf, i.e. `python3 build_index.py llama-index.pdf`
 6. run `python3 query_index.py <file_name> "<question>"` to query index with user prompt, i.e. `python3 query_index.py llama-index "How to use llama-index to augment gpt with data from google docs?"`

+### To run youtube-summarizer(javascript):

+1. open terminal and go to root directory
+2. run `yarn install`
+3. run `node chatgpt.js <youtube_url>`, i.e. `node chatgpt.js https://www.youtube.com/watch?v=RYDiDpW2VkM`

+_deprecated and no longer maintained, switched to llama-index instead due to memory limit with gpt3.5_

 ### To develop:

 1. after pulling from main branch, run `git checkout -b new-branch-name`
 2. to push your changes, run `git push origin <your-branch-name>`, note that if it's your first time pushing to your branch, you may need to run `git push --set-upstream origin <your-branch-name>` instead.

-### JavaScript Code Base

-1. Currently using an open-source [chatgpt](https://github.com/transitive-bullshit/chatgpt-api) library to interact with openai
-2. See how to change completionParameters at open-ai's [playground](https://platform.openai.com/playground?mode=chat)
-3. Any single message sent to ChatGPT is capped at 6144 characters based on testing.
-According to [Raf](https://help.openai.com/en/articles/6787051-does-chatgpt-remember-what-happened-earlier-in-the-conversation), ChatGPT is able to reference up to 4000tokens from the current conversation.

-_deprecated and no longer maintained, switched to llama-index instead due to memory limit with gpt3.5_

-### JavaScript Code Workflow

-1. Fetch transcript from youtube url in scraper.js
-2. Prep chatgpt so that we can send multiple messages containing parts of the transcript
-3. Send transcript blocks to chatgpt
-4. Instruct chatgpt to generate a summary based on the instructed goals and formats
-5. Log the summary in console

 ### Python Code Base